tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

                :language: cpp

-.. class:: Custom Wind Model Settings
+.. class:: Custom Wind Model

   Custom wind model which can be used to retrieve a wind vector.
 This wind vector is in the body-fixed, body-centered reference frame.